Page Reviewed / Updated - Jul. 2019

 Reverse mortgages require a homeowner to live in the home on which they are receiving the mortgage.
 Therefore, if one lives in adult foster care they would not be eligible for a reverse mortgage.
 In the case of a married couple where one spouse remains at home and the other enters adult foster care, a reverse mortgage could be used.
 However, this is an unlikely scenario and might not make good economic sense should the individual be considering adult foster care for a period of less than two years.

 There are loans available which can be used for adult foster care.
-Generally these loans are designed as short term solutions until an alternative source of funding becomes available.
+For the most part, these loans are designed as short term solutions until an alternative source of funding becomes available.
 For example, should an individual require adult foster care immediately and he or she will pay for it from the proceeds of a home sale, a loan can be taken until the home is sold.
-Another common scenario is when one has filed a claim for a VA Pension and they waiting in the lengthy approval process.
+Another common scenario is when one has filed a claim for a VA Pension and they are waiting for assistance during the lengthy approval process.
 Read more.

-Persons holding life insurance policies with face values in excess of $50,000 can "sell" their policy and receive cash immediately, which can be used to pay for adult foster care.
+Persons holding life insurance policies with face values in excess of $50,000 can "sell" their policy and receive cash immediately.
+Most policies can be used to pay for adult foster care.
 Learn more about this option here.

 Many families choose to care for aging parents (or other relatives) in their homes.
 Until recently, most forms of financial assistance for adult foster care prohibited family members for being compensated to care for relatives who have moved into their homes.
 However, over the past five years, several states have begun to recognize how families can be better served by allowing familial compensation and that costs can actually be reduced for the state through lowered Medicaid nursing home admissions.

 To be clear, receiving compensation to have an aging family member live with you is not a matter of simply moving them in.
 Furthermore, the rules vary dramatically by state.
 In nearly every state, spouses are excluded from being paid.
-Some states require formal training for the caregivers and other states require 24/7 availability of a backup caregiver in the home (should the primary caregiver be unavailable).
+Some states require formal training for the caregivers, and other states require 24/7 availability of a backup caregiver in the home (should the primary caregiver be unavailable).
 There can be legal obstacles as well.
-The host family may be required to formalize as an adult care home business and be subject to regulation, periodic safety inspections, licensing fees and pay taxes on the compensation they receive.
-Since compensation is involved, all states will require a formal contract that specifies exactly what care services will be provided (read more about contracts).
+The host family may be required to formalize as an adult care home business and be subject to regulation, periodic safety inspections, licensing fees, and to pay taxes on the compensation they receive.
+Since compensation is involved, all states will require a formal contract that specifies exactly what care services will be provided.

 Compensation sources and levels also vary from state to state.
 Families should expect compensation from Medicaid or a combination of Medicaid and Social Security.
 Compensation can be for care services only or care services plus room and board and it can be based on a daily or monthly rate.
-Typically there is a base rate and an add-on rate for individuals with higher care needs.
-Our research has found compensation rates ranging from a low of $750 / month to a high of $2,500 / month.
+Typically, there is a base rate and an add-on rate for individuals with higher care needs.
+Our research has found compensation rates ranging from a low of $771 / month to a high of $2,521 / month for family caregivers / hosts.

 A typical adult foster care contract addresses all or most of the following areas: